rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/faq/_index.en.md

 ### Is there somewhere I can see video setup guides?
 Yes!
 We have a [YouTube Channel](https://youtube.com/@RustDesk).

-### Why are my logs are empty?
+### Why are my logs / device names are empty?
-Ensure API is set on both the device being controlled and the machine controlling.
+Ensure API is set correctly on the device being controlled, https://github.com/rustdesk/rustdesk-server-pro/issues/21#issuecomment-1637935750.
-On the left hand side click on `Logs`.

 ### How can I uninstall RustDesk Server Pro?
 Run the following commands: